virtualstaticvoid/taskinator/README.md

 [![Dependency Status](https://gemnasium.com/virtualstaticvoid/taskinator.svg)](https://gemnasium.com/virtualstaticvoid/taskinator)

 A simple orchestration library for running complex processes or workflows in Ruby.
 Processes are defined using a simple DSL, where the sequences and tasks are defined.
-Processes can then queued for execution.
-Sequences can be sychronous or asynchronous, and the overall process can be monitored for completion or failure.
+Processes can then be queued for execution.
+Sequences can be synchronous or asynchronous, and the overall process can be monitored for completion or failure.

 Processes and tasks are executed by background workers and you can use any one of the following gems: